fluxcd/flagger/README.md

 ### Roadmap

-* Add A/B testing capabilities using fixed routing based on HTTP headers and cookies match conditions
 * Integrate with other service mesh technologies like AWS AppMesh and Linkerd v2
 * Add support for comparing the canary metrics to the primary ones and do the validation based on the derivation between the two